 Opportunity – Art & Media Advance the Gospel

-Your communication and artistic skills could be invaluable to a long-term church-planting team
+Your skills in arts and media could be invaluable to a long-term church-planting team.

 Feel most at home with your hands on a camera, paintbrush, violin bow, or soundboard?
 Geek out over art films or documentaries?
 Have a way with web design or social media?
 If God is tugging on you to pursue His purposes among the unreached, don’t think you have to leave those things behind.
 You do need to lay them on the altar.
 But they could play a huge part in your future ministry.

 A few ways Pioneers are serving with arts and media

 - Devon, a photographer, has access to elite athletes and dancers.
 Marie, a painter, teaches lessons and organizes community art shows.
 Katie played alongside local musicians in a symphony orchestra.

 - Joshua uses his video skills to promote the work of Pioneers and mobilize new missionaries, while Tom, based in the U.S., trains national partners to use video for sharing their faith and making disciples.

 - Several Pioneers teams have worked hand in hand with local believers to create indigenous worship music that speaks to the hearts of their people.